jbkcc 6 months ago

 I think bit flips have no effect on the appropriateness of either fixed length or null termed.
 But omissions and comissions are probably why anything fixed length doesn't work.

-• psd1 8 hours ago
+• psd1 6 months ago